ermiasgelgaga/Google-Health-Search-Project/README.md

-## Google Health Search Trends by US Metropolitan Area, 2004 – 2017
+## Changes of Online Health Search Trends in the United States from 2004 to 2017
 <img src="/img/google-medic-update-1533729137.gif" height="500" width="900" />

+Check my main project out [here](https://eagledashboard-health.herokuapp.com)!

 ## Project Goal
 How has the online search interest for top health issues or diseases changed over time?
 And how does the online search interest compare with the real-life leading causes of death?